The Mosquiito broker (server) can be configured to work as an MQTT bridge.

 The screen shot below shows how to bridge all topics with no remapping.

-Topic Bridging and Remapping
+MQTT Topic Bridging and Remapping

 This is accomplished using the local and remote prefixes.